pshongwe/printf/README.md

 These are the tasks for printf project, it will be linked to their corresponding files.

 ### [0.
 I'm not going anywhere.
 You can print that wherever you want to.
 I'm here and I'm a Spur for life](./_printf.c)
-* Write a function that produces output according to format.
+Write a function that produces output according to format.
+- c
+- s
+- %